 EMS training may be online, in the classroom, or hands-on instruction.
-The primary goals of EMS training is to each employees how to do something.
+The primary goals of EMS training is to teach employees how to do something.
 Be sure employees demonstrate the necessary skills to safely perform tasks by using on-the-job (OJT) training.
 The OJT method is very important for any procedure that might cause an injury, illness or property damage.
-You can learn more about this training method in OSHAcademy Course 723.
+You can learn more about this training method in OSHAcademy course 723 Conducting OSH Training.

 Job-specific training is tailored to job types to ensure that workers understand the significant environmental aspects of their job functions and the potential impacts of not following EMS instructions.
 The training also reviews the benefits of improved environmental performance.
 For example, such training may include instruction on how to manage hazardous waste properly.
 Where EMS objectives and targets require changes to equipment or operations, workers also need to be trained regarding the changes required in how they perform their jobs.

 Another important element of the implementation phase is communication.
 This includes both internal and external communication to support continual improvement with respect to environmental protection.

 Internal communication: It’s important to focus on communication within the organization.
 Communication channels must be created to ensure the personnel who need information at any level and function will receive the necessary information in a reasonable time frame.
 Personnel must also be able to forward suggestions and concerns about the EMS to those management personnel that can appropriately address such issues.